 |Stand dimensions||200 x 120 x 190 mm|

-Before you can use the AD407, you first need to assemble the parts together.
-This may sound daunting, but it is relatively simple and straightforward.
-It is a matter of screwing in a couple of bolts, clamping parts in place and plugging in the cables.
+Before you can use the AD407, you first need to assemble its parts.
+This may sound daunting, but it is relatively simple.
+It is a matter of screwing in a couple of bolts, clamping parts in place and plugging in cables.
 Here’s a quick how-to:

 After this, you only have to plug in the cables, tear the protective film off of the LCD, and you are ready to go.

 The box also contains a set of spring-loaded PCB clamps that you can attach to the base.
-These aren’t mentioned anywhere in the assembly instructions or manual, but you can install them as follows:
+These aren’t mentioned anywhere in the assembly instructions or manual.
+You can install them as follows:

 The LCD screen and lens are mounted on an adjustable arm.
-This arm not only lets you move the lens up and down, but you can also tilt it forwards and backwards.
-You can use this for when need more vertical working area than you would have with the lens right above your workpiece (more info on this later).
+This arm lets you not only move the lens up and down, but you also tilt it forwards and backwards.
+This gives you more vertical working area than with the lens right above your workpiece (more info on this later).

-The AD407 microscope is marketed as a “3D” microscope, with the 3D effect coming from tilting the camera back and seeing more depth in the object, instead of viewing it straight from the top.
+Andonstar markets the AD407 as a “3D” microscope, with the 3D effect coming from tilting the camera back and seeing more depth in the object.
+This stands in contrast with the “flat” image you see when you view an object straight from the top.

 Now, I must admit that it is useful to view a workpiece from an angle sometimes.
 But you can also place the workpiece at an angle for that, under any digital microscope.
 For a true 3D microscope you need one with multiple lenses (binocular).